Edybrown/Pyfrontkit/docs/template.md

 # Templates — PyFrontKit Documentation
 ## Overview

-In PyFrontKit, **templates are plain Python functions**.
+In PyFrontKit, **templates are plain Python functions — not files**.

-There is no separate template language, no hidden context, and no runtime engine.
+There is no separate template language, no runtime engine, and no framework-specific adapter.
-A template is simply a function that:
+A template is simply a Python function that:

 1. Builds a document using PyFrontKit blocks
 2. Calls `create_template()`
-3. Returns the rendered output
+3. Returns rendered HTML (and optionally CSS)

-This approach keeps templates:
+Because templates are functions, they are:

+* importable
 * reusable
 * testable
 * composable
-* fully integrated with Python logic

----
+* framework-agnostic

+The same template function can be used **unchanged** in Django, Flask, FastAPI, or any Python environment that needs HTML output.

 ## Why Templates Are Functions